pityka/3DTS/README.md

 ~~~
 ### Configuration keys related to input files

-The values of the keys should be http, https or s3 URLs (s3 recommended).
+The values of the keys should be http, https s3 URLs (s3 recommended), or filesystem paths.

 ~~~
 uniprotKb = uniprot-all.txt.gz // Compressed Text formatted file for SwissProt (Reviewed) portion of Uniprot for Proteome UP000005640